minimice/ubuntu-in-a-browser-app/README.md

-Web-Terminal-App
+Ubuntu-In-A-Browser-App
 -----------------

-A terminal which you can deploy for some fun.
+Explore and play around with Ubuntu in a browser!
 I modified it so that it can be deployed in Arukascloud.
 You will need root or ssh to be able to deploy this in a container.

 Playable demo at https://cg-term.arukascloud.io/